-Do it in Word and Copy it Across
+Bullets in Word and copy it across

 Another way to get the look and feel of word is to actually type it in Word and then copy and paste it into Excel.
 Please note that it is important where you click in Excel.